khalidtab/FALAPhyl/README.md

-# Necessary folder structure in the snakemake folder:
+# Necessary folder structure

+Before execution, the snakemake folder needs the following folders inside of it where the biom files and mapping files reside in:

 - data/biom
-- data/distance
-- data/logs
 - data/map

-- data/plots
-- data/scripts
-- data/tsv
+Each biom and mapping file needs to be named the same, and be stored in the correct folders.
+For example:

-- workflow/envs
+- data/biom/health_disease.biom
-- workflow/rules
+- data/map/health_disease.txt